xieyuheng/inner/source/_posts/note/biology/human-behavioral-biology.md

   Although "to remain" is the a priority goal of existing, only things tend to remain will remain.

+  We observed the above selections in the world, and use "to optimize reproduction" to explain.

+  The other way around is to searching for behaviors (strategies) that optimize reproduction, and test them in the world.

+Game theory, to optimize behaviors,
+(for example, when to cooperate and when to cheat).

+One strategy can drive other strategies to extinction.

 ## Molecular Genetics
 ## Behavioral Genetics
 ## Recognizing Relatives